 DESCRIPTION EXAMPLES DISCIPLINARY OPTIONS Acts which result in violence to another person and/or property.
-Also those acts Examples may include, but are not limited to: Examples may include, but are not limited to: which pose a direct threat to the safety and health of the student or others. • Persistent Category I, II or III misconduct A. Continuation or expansion of Category Category IV actions shall be directed to the Principal Dean of Students and Chief Assault and/or batteryPossession/use/transfer of dangerous I, II or III disciplinary actions Executive Officer. weapons, fireworks or other explosives B. In-school suspension PROCEDURES Vandalism/theft Defiance of authority C. Out-of-school suspension D. Exmilsion 1.
-The incident will be investigated thor- oughly by the appointed administrator or Possession, use, sale, or distribution of any alcoholic beverages or drugs.
-E. Referral to law enforcement authorities turned over to the police if appropriate.
-A record of this investigation shall be made and maintained by the administrator. • Arson • Sexual misconduct 2.
-Separate meetings will be held with the • Sexual harassment Student and any witnesses to the incident.
-The student shall be accorded his/her due Any act that is against the laws of Pennsylvania or the United States process rights prior to the determination of disciplinary actions.
-Refusal to accept disciplinary measures on 3.
+Also those acts Examples may include, but are not limited to: Examples may include, but are not limited to: which pose a direct threat to the safety and health of the student or others. • Persistent Category I, II or III misconduct A. Continuation or expansion of Category Category IV actions shall be directed to the Assault and/or battery Possession/use/fransfer of dangerous I, II or III disciplinary actions Fincipal, Dean of Students, and Cinel Executive Officer. weapons, fireworks or other explosives B. In-school suspension PROCEDURES • Vandalism/theft • Defiance of authority C. Out-of-school suspension D Exmilsion 1.
+The incident will be investigated thor- oughly by the appointed administrator or • Possession, use, sale, or distribution of any E. Referral to law enforcement authorities turned over to the police if appropriate.
+A record of this investigation shall be made arconolic beverages of drugs • Arson and maintained by the administrator. • Sexual misconduct 2.
+Separate meetings will be held with the • Sexual harassment student and any witnesses to the incident.
+The student shall be accorded his/her due • Any act that is against the laws of process rights prior to the determination Pennsylvania or the United States of disciplinary actions. • Refusal to accept disciplinary measures on 3.
 The parents will be notified in writing and requested to attend a meeting.
 Local school district (LEA) officials will be notified of the incident and actions taken.
 Category I, II or III misbehaviors 4.
 SSDDHC personnel will determine if suspension or expulsion is appropriate.
-Note: Category IV Examples and Disciplinary Options are not limited to those provided ions are not limited to those provided
+Note Catamour IV Evample and Disciplinamy Outions Lobinson cool to thotical